mustaszewski/europarl-extract/README.md

 ## Preprocess Europarl Source Files

 The original Europarl source files need to be cleaned and normalised before applying the corpus extraction scripts.
-To perform the required preprocessing steps, you can **either** follow the preprocessing steps 1 to 3 **or** execute `./preprocess/preprocess.sh txt/` and proceed directly to [Extract Corpora](#extract-corpora).
+To perform the required preprocessing steps, you can **either** follow the preprocessing steps 1 to 3 **or** execute `./preprocess/preprocess.sh txt/` and then proceed directly to [Extract Corpora](#extract-corpora).

 ### 1. Remove XML Markup and Empty Lines